NxPKG/khulnasoft-docs/content/1.1.1.1/encryption/dns-over-https/make-api-requests/_index.md

 ## HTTP method

-Cloudflare's DNS-over-HTTPS (DOH) endpoint supports `POST` and `GET` for UDP wireformat, and `GET` for JSON format.
+Khulnasoft's DNS-over-HTTPS (DOH) endpoint supports `POST` and `GET` for UDP wireformat, and `GET` for JSON format.

 When making requests using `POST`, the DNS query is included as the message body of the HTTP request, and the MIME type (`application/dns-message`) is sent in the `Content-Type` request header.
-Cloudflare will use the message body of the HTTP request as sent by the client, so the message body should not be encoded.
+Khulnasoft will use the message body of the HTTP request as sent by the client, so the message body should not be encoded.

 When making requests using `GET`, the DNS query is encoded into the URL.
 An additional URL parameter of `ct` should indicate the MIME type (see below).